gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The old woman at the Three Rabbits had already heard about Razi, but seemed more worried about Erileine.
 "I'm fine," she reassured her.
 "But I hope my maere and paere hear the story straight.
-I mean, if someone tells them it was me instead of him..."
+I mean, if someone tells them it was me instead of him…"

 "Well, there's nothing anyone can do about that tonight, is there?" the old woman said soothingly.
 "Now, are you sure you aren't hungry?